Edited by:

 Over the past decade, several new tools have also shown potential in assessing the antinociception component.
 The majority of the available monitors focuses on assessing the sympathetic response to a noxious stimulus and consequently offers an elegant, but surrogate, measure of nociception.
 Although several goal-directed approaches coupled with these monitors have shown promise, there remains a need to clarify the impact of guiding antinociception with these tools on patient outcome.

-In order to recognize the significant advancements in anesthesia depth assessment, we have decided to launch a BMC Anesthesiology collection that focuses on the potential tools and associated therapies.
+In order to recognize the significant advancements in anesthesia depth assessment, we launched a BMC Anesthesiology collection that focused on the potential tools and associated therapies.

-We invite submissions from all aspects of this developing field including, but not limited to:
+This collection comprises submissions from all aspects of this developing field including, for example:

 -Clinical outcomes (e.g., impact on postoperative delirium or intraoperative hemodynamics)